 New Business-Sponsored by WK Group LLP

-Honours a new business (2 years or less from the date of incorporation or first day of operation) that is achieving outstanding business performance in a short period of time, demonstrates exceptional promise for continued growth and serves as an inspiration for other new businesses.
+Honors a new business (2 years or less from the date of incorporation or first day of operation) that is achieving outstanding business performance in a short period of time, demonstrates exceptional promise for continued growth and serves as an inspiration for other new businesses.

-Small Business – Sponsored by Chambers of Commerce Group Insurance Plan Administered by TD Benefits
+Small Business – Sponsored by TD Benefits

 Large Business –Sponsored by Pushor Mitchell

-A business that provides consistent service excellence, worthy staff and/or products that go above and beyond customer expectations to achieve that ultimate customer event.
+A business that provides consistent service excellence, exceptional staff and/or products that go above and beyond customer expectations to achieve that ultimate customer event.
 The business establishes trust by keeping clients well informed, offering proactive service and a positive, enjoyable experience.

-Environmentally Sustainable Business- Sponsored by Fortis BC
+Environmentally Sustainable Business- Sponsored by Gorman Bros.

 Citizen of the Year